 The PREMIER: Those farms that remain viable without the subsidies accorded to their international competitors are a precious resource and we must sustain them for food security.
 Farming is also one of the last remaining sectors able to absorb unskilled labour, a feature that is at risk of changing with increasing mechanisation.

 Mr Speaker, we are anticipating significant job losses in the agricultural sector, which will be a major setback for this province.
 [Interjections.]
-That is why 44% of participants in our much to promote South African wine and fruit in new markets such as China and Africa.
+That is why 44% of participants in our Work and Skills Programme are drawn from rural areas, and that is why we are doing so much to promote South African wine and fruit in new markets such as China and Africa.
+[Interjections.]